OumaWu/Products/README.md

 # Products
 A simple product management web app with React.js
 =======
-#### The product list page which has a search bar, a product list with name and price, and a form to add a new product.
-#### The products are in stock or out of stock.
+### The product list page which has a search bar, a product list with name and price, and a form to add a new product.
+The products are in stock or out of stock.
 For those out of stock their names will be displayed in red.
 ![Screenshot](screenshot/1.png)

+### We can sort the list of products by name or price in ascending or descending order.
 ![Screenshot](screenshot/2.png) ![Screenshot](screenshot/3.png)

+### We can show a list of the products that are only in stock.
 ![Screenshot](screenshot/4.png)

+### We can search some specific products by name.
 ![Screenshot](screenshot/5.png)
+### Show searched products that are only in stock.
 ![Screenshot](screenshot/6.png)

+### We can add a product with name, category and price.
 ![Screenshot](screenshot/7.png) ![Screenshot](screenshot/8.png)

+### We can delete a product by clicking on the 'X' button on the right of the price.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).